Statistics at a Glance

 At a Glance

-Lifetime Risk of Developing Cancer: Approximately 4.5 percent of men and women will be diagnosed with colon and rectum cancer at some point during their lifetime, based on 2010-2012 data.
+Lifetime Risk of Developing Cancer: Approximately 4.1 percent of men and women will be diagnosed with colorectal cancer at some point during their lifetime, based on 2017–2019 data.

-Prevalence of This Cancer: In 2013, there were an estimated 1,177,556 people living with colon and rectum cancer in the United States.
+Prevalence of This Cancer: In 2020, there were an estimated 1,388,422 people living with colorectal cancer in the United States.

-How Many People Survive 5 Years Or More after Being Diagnosed with Colon and Rectum Cancer?
+How Many People Survive 5 Years Or More after Being Diagnosed with Colorectal Cancer?

-Based on data from SEER 18 2006-2012.
-Gray figures represent those who have died from colon and rectum cancer.
+Based on data from SEER 22 (Excluding IL/MA) 2013–2019.
+Gray figures represent those who have died from colorectal cancer.
 Green figures represent those who have survived 5 years or more.

 Survival by Stage

 Cancer stage at diagnosis, which refers to extent of a cancer in the body, determines treatment options and has a strong influence on the length of survival.
 In general, if the cancer is found only in the part of the body where it started it is localized (sometimes referred to as stage 1).
 If it has spread to a different part of the body, the stage is regional or distant.
-The earlier colon and rectum cancer is caught, the better chance a person has of surviving five years after being diagnosed.
-For colon and rectum cancer, 39.4% are diagnosed at the local stage.
-The 5-year survival for localized colon and rectum cancer is 90.1%.
+The earlier colorectal cancer is caught, the better chance a person has of surviving five years after being diagnosed.
+For colorectal cancer, 35.5% are diagnosed at the local stage.
+The 5-year relative survival for localized colorectal cancer is 90.9%.

 Confined to Primary Site